Projects

 Rust Libs

-If you're here from crates.io and wondering where GitHub is, it's gay and I refuse to use it.
+If you're here from crates.io and wondering where ShitHub is, it's gay and I refuse to use it.

-Another caveat is I'm not gonna host each individual version of my projects, only the latest, so you might need to update your .lock file occasionally.
+Another caveat is I'm not gonna host each individual version of my projects, only the latest, so you might need to update your project's lock file occasionally.

-To use the registry, append this to your .cargo/config.toml, and when adding dependencies with Cargo, use: cargo add --repository tesseract ...
+To use the registry, append this to your .cargo/config.toml, and when adding dependencies with Cargo, use: cargo add --registry tesseract ...

 # Docs